Aphrodine-wq/fairtradeworker-texa/README.md

 - 12 sample jobs across all size categories
 - 25+ bids from various contractors
 - 8 invoices in different states
-- 254 Texas counties (6 pre-claimed)
+- Sample territories available for claiming

 ---